Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Outgoing wave condition

 Let $\lambda=(j,m)\in I$ be an index and let $U^\pm_\lambda$ be the corresponding Bloch function.
 Denoting by $e_1= (1,0) \in \R^2$ the first unit vector, we connect to $\lambda\in I$ the real numbers

 The number $P^+_\lambda$ is related to the Poynting vector of the Bloch eigenfunction $U^+_\lambda$.
-It indicates the energy flux of this eigenfunction in horizontal direction.
-In the case $ P^+_\lambda > 0$, the energy of the wave is travelling to the right, in the case $ P^+_\lambda < 0$, the energy of the wave is travelling to the left.
+It corresponds (up to a positive constant) to the horizontal group velocity of this eigenfunction and measures its energy flux in horizontal direction: In the case $P^+_\lambda > 0$, the energy of the wave is travelling to the right, in the case $P^+_\lambda < 0$, the energy of the wave is travelling to the left.